cole-lightfighter/entropy/README.md

 ## Implementation Details

-By harnessing the hard work Rust's compiler does saving us from ourselves, we can export modules as importable C libraries into existing Bitcoin Core code.<br>
+By harnessing the hard work Rust's compiler does saving us from ourselves, we can export modules as importable C libraries into existing Bitcoin Unlimited code.<br>
 In this way, we can break development into small, achievable chunks.

-We will use the latest version of Rust (https://rustup.com), and the latest stable build of Bitcoin Core.<br>
+We will use the latest version of Rust (https://rustup.com), and the latest stable build of Bitcoin Unlimited.<br>
-Similar to other projects, we will target a static release of Core code.
+Similar to other projects, we will target a static release of Unlimited code.

 ## Phase 1: Building the Wallet Modules